wp-plugins/recent-facebook-posts/readme.txt

 3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 2.0.3 - September 22, 2014 =

+**Additions**

+- Added Spanish language, thanks [Hermann Bravo](http://hbravo.com/)

+= 2.0.2 - September 17, 2014 =

+**Fixes**

+- Removed duplicate `picture` in call to Facebook API.
+Fixes a "Syntax error" in later API versions.
+Props [danielfharmonic](https://github.com/danielfharmonic).

+= 2.0.1 - September 15, 2014 =

+**Improvements**

+- The plugin will now show a detailed error message if anything related to the connection to Facebook failed.
+- Updated Dutch translation

+= 2.0 - September 15, 2014 =

+**Fixes**

+- Fixed an issue with Facebook statuses containing Emojis

+**Improvements**

+- Better sanitizing throughout the plugin, using native WP functions.
+- Improved inline code documentation
+- Prevent direct file access
+- Changing thumbnail sizes does not require a cache refresh to fetch new video images

+**Additions**

+- New FB configurations are now automatically tested.

 = 1.8.5 - December 3, 2013 =
 * Fixed: Character encoding for scandinavian languages etc.